Lapis Niger: The inscription

 (Roman numbers represent the four faces of the cippus (pedestal) plus the edge.
 Fragments on each face are marked with letters (a, b, c).
 Arabic numbers denote lines.
 A sign (/) marks the end of a line).

 (The letters whose reading is uncertain or disputed are given in italics.
 The extension of the lacuna is uncertain: it may vary from 1/2 to 2/3 or even more.
 In Gordon's reading the v of duo in line 11 is read inscribed inside the o.)

 Dumézil declined to interpret the first seven lines on the grounds that the inscription was too damaged, while acknowledging it was a prohibition under threat.

 Dumézil's attempt is based on the assumption of a parallelism of some points of the fragmentary text inscribed on the monument and a passage of Cicero's De Divinatione (II 36.
 77).
 In that passage, Cicero, discussing the precautions taken by augurs to avoid embarrassing auspices, states: "to this is similar what we augurs prescribe, in order to avoid the occurrence of the iuges auspicium, that they order to free from the yoke the animals (which are yoked)".
 'They' here denotes the calatores, public slaves whom the augurs and other sacerdotes (priests) had at their service, and who, in the quoted passage, are to execute orders aimed at preventing profane people from spoiling and, by their inadvertent action thereby rendering void, the sacred operation.

 Even though impossible to connect meaningfully to the rest of the text, the mention of the rex in this context would be significant as at the time of the Roman monarchy, augury was considered as pertaining to the king: Cicero in the same treatise states: "Divination, as well as wisdom, was considered regal".

 The iuges auspicium are defined thus by Paul the Deacon: "The iuges auspicium occur when an animal under the yoke makes its excrements".

-Varro in explaining the meaning of the name of the Via Sacra, states that the augurs, advancing along this street after leaving the arx used to inaugurate.
+Varro in explaining the meaning of the name of the Via Sacra, states that the augurs advanced along this street after leaving the arx used to inaugurate.
 While advancing along the Via Sacra they should avoid meeting a iuges auspicium.
 As the Via Sacra begins on the Capitol and stretches along the whole Forum, in the descent from the hill to the Forum the first crossing they met, i.e. the first place where the incident in question could happen, was named Vicus Jugarius: Dumézil thinks its name should be understood according to the prescription on issue.
 In fact the Comitium, where the cippus was found, is very close to the left side of this crossing.
 This fact would make it natural that the cippus were placed exactly there, as a warning to passers by of the possible occurrence of the order of the calatores.